Recommended introductory reading

 - McCowan, T. & Unterhalter, E. (Eds.)
 (2021).
 Education and International Development: An Introduction, 2nd Edition.
 London: Bloomsbury.

 Note that each of your courses have their own reading lists and that these are far more comprehensive than the list below.
-To see indicative reading lists for each course click on the desired course on the programme website Programme structure page.
+To see indicative reading lists for each course click on the desired course on the programme website.